Albury - North

 Albury - North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Albury - North had 84.9% houses and 15.1% other dwellings in its latest Census evaluation.
-Non-Metro NSW had 83.2% houses and 16.8% other dwellings.
-Home ownership was at 30.9% in Albury - North, with mortgaged dwellings at 32.8% and rented ones at 36.2%.
-The median monthly mortgage repayment was $1,300, below the Non-Metro NSW average of $1,430.
-Median weekly rent was $268 in Albury - North, compared to $265 in Non-Metro NSW.
-Nationally, Albury - North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Albury - North's dwelling structure, as per the latest Census evaluation, consisted of 84.9% houses and 15.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 83.2% houses and 16.8% other dwellings.
+Home ownership in Albury - North stood at 30.9%, with mortgaged dwellings at 32.8% and rented ones at 36.2%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,430.
+The median weekly rent figure was $268, slightly higher than Non-Metro NSW's $265.
+Nationally, Albury - North's mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing